 Sarawak is the largest state in Malaysia by some distance.
 It's a culturally diverse place, relatively sparsely populated, with mighty rivers, deep valleys and incredible wildlife.
-The indigenous tribal legacy has left a strong mark and though many people now live a conventional 21st Century lifestyle, there are large parts of the state where nomadic and semi-nomadic people still live in the traditional manner.
-Journey up river - the best way to reach these regions - and be welcomed by the Iban and experience their traditional dwellings, the famous longhouses.
+The indigenous tribal legacy has left a strong mark.
+Though many people now live a conventional 21st Century lifestyle, there are large parts of the state where nomadic and semi-nomadic people still live in the traditional manner.
+Journey up the river - the best way to reach these regions - and be welcomed by the Iban and experience the famous longhouses' traditional dwellings.

-Exploring the wildlife and indigenous culture of the region is a postive way in which to help locals promote sustainable tourism as a beneficial economic activity, alongside the steadily encroaching palm oil plantations and other big agro businesses.
+Exploring the wildlife and indigenous culture of the region is a positive way to help locals promote sustainable tourism as a beneficial economic activity, alongside the steadily encroaching palm oil plantations and other big agro-businesses.

-The capital of Sarawak is Kuching, a pleasant laid-back place where you can easily combine a city stay with jungle adventures, Bako National Park and the Santubong Peninsula are barely an hour away.
-The cave systems at Mulu National Park are one of Sarawaks highlights, visit for a couple of days to explore the chambers or take the "Headhunters Trail" across country for an unforgettable adventure.
+The capital of Sarawak is Kuching, a pleasant, laid-back place where you can easily combine a city stay with jungle adventures.
+Bako National Park and the Santubong Peninsula are barely an hour away.
+The cave systems at Mulu National Park are one of Sarawak's highlights.
+Visit for a couple of days to explore the chambers or take the "Headhunters Trail" across the country for an unforgettable adventure.

-Experience Travel Group will design an itinerary with you, combining Sarawak with neighbouring Sabah and Peninsular Malaysia or simply exploring Sarawak itself in more depth.
+Experience Travel Group will design a tailored Borneo holiday itinerary with you, combining Sarawak with neighbouring Sabah and Peninsular Malaysia or simply exploring Sarawak itself in more depth.

 Suggested Holidays including Sarawak